-1. Course Quizzes, Examinations and the Cumulative Final
+1. Course Quizzes, Tests and the Cumulative Final

 Your grade will be primarily based upon your exam performances.
 There are several tests during the term that focus specifically upon a few key concepts at a time.
-The midterm exam and the final are cumulative, and the final is required in this course (i.e., students with an A average may not exempt the final).
+The final is cumulative, and the final is required in this course (i.e., students with an A average may not exempt the final).

-The format for most exams will include a set of multiple choice, matching, and true/false questions to be answered in class on your laptop using the Respondus Lockdown browser.
-Typically, a set of short-answer questions that involve employing disease causation concepts and epidemiological formulas will also be included.
-You will need a calculator when taking exams for this course.
-The questions that correspond to the online section of each exam will only be available to review in class with the instructor.
+The format for most exams will include a set of multiple choice, matching, and true/false questions to be answered in class.
+The questions that correspond to this section of each exam will only be available to review with the instructor.
+Additionally, each test will also include a set of short-answer questions and any pertinent epidemiological formulas will be provided.
+You will need a calculator (other than one on your phone) when taking exams for this course.